nsrr/hchs-documentation/pages/actigraphy-introduction.md

 - The Sueño Ancillary study used actigraphy primarily as a means to estimate sleep and wake times, **not** as a means to assess physical activity.
 - The `day` indicator in the file runs from noon-to-noon (i.e. not midnight-to-midnight) because the goal was to have each individual day in the file wholly contain a single main sleep period.
-- Dates have been removed from the file.
+- Dates have been removed.
 Each epoch contains a clock time.

 ## Variable Description